sadikoff/crud-maker-bundle/README.md

-> Bundle is frozen and soon will be abandonned.
+> Bundle is frozen and soon will be abandoned.
 Use `symfony/maker-bundle` v1.2 or higher!

 koff/crud-maker-bundle
 ======================